d-krupke/cpsat-primer/README.md

 The most powerful TSP-solver *concorde* uses a linear programming based approach, but with a lot of additional techniques to improve the performance.
 The book *In Pursuit of the Traveling Salesman* by William Cook may have already given you some insights.
-For more details, you can also read the more advanced book *The Traveling Salesman Problem: A Computational Study* by Cook, Cunningham, Pulleyblank, and Schrijver.
+For more details, you can also read the more advanced book *The Traveling Salesman Problem: A Computational Study* by Applegate, Bixby, Chvatál, and Cook.
 If you need to solve some variant, MIP-solvers (which could be called a generalization of that approach) are known to perform well using the [Dantzig-Fulkerson-Johnson Formulation](https://en.wikipedia.org/wiki/Travelling_salesman_problem#Dantzig%E2%80%93Fulkerson%E2%80%93Johnson_formulation).
 This model is theoretically exponential, but using lazy constraints (which are added when needed), it can be solved